neondatabase/website/content/docs/guides/logical-replication-airbyte.md

 The new setting is applied to your compute endpoint the next time is restarts.
 To force an immediate restart, refer to [Restart a compute endpoint](/docs/manage/endpoints/).

-You can verify that Neon is enabled for logical replication by running the following query from the the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor) or from an SQL client such as [psql](/docs/connect/query-with-psql-editor).
-The wal_level should be set to `logical`.
+You can verify that Neon is enabled for logical replication by running the following query from the the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor):

 ```sql
 SHOW wal_level;